n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

 Name this new workflow “Nathan’s workflow”.

-The first thing we need to do is get data from Evil Corp’s old data warehouse.
+The first thing we need to do is get data from ABCorp’s old data warehouse.

 In the previous chapter, we used a regular node for a specific app (Hacker News).
 However, not all apps or services have dedicated nodes – like the legacy data warehouse from Nathan’s company.
 Nathan mentioned that it’s not possible to directly export the data, however the data warehouse has a couple of API endpoints.